amurchick/AudioBooksDownload/README.md

 # AudioBooksDownload
 Scripts to download and extract audio files from audioknigi.club

-Hybrid from bash and Javascripts scripts.
+Downloads from http://audioknigi.club/ and write cover and correct tags to mp3 (book name, author, track name and number, cyrillic ok).